Who can apply?

 Accounting, Barbara Jordan Historical Essay Competition*, Calculator Applications, Computer Applications, Computer Science, Current Issues and Events, Debate (Cross-Examination* & Lincoln-Douglas), Journalism (Editorial Writing, Feature Writing, Headline Writing & News Writing), Literary Criticism, Mathematics, Number Sense, Latino History Essay Competition*, One-Act Play, Ready Writing, Science, Social Studies, Speech (Prose Interpretation, Poetry Interpretation, Informative Speaking & Persuasive Speaking), Spelling & Vocabulary, Student Congress, Theatrical Design, and Young Filmmakers Festival*.

 *Special Notes: Only Cross-Examination Debate State Meet competitors advancing to the second day elimination rounds as one of the top 16 teams may apply.
-For students who compete in the Barbara Jordan Historical Essay Competition, Latino History Essay Competition, Student Congress, and/or Young Filmmakers Festival, only state finalists are eligible to apply.
+For students who compete in the Barbara Jordan Historical Essay Competition, Latino History Essay Competition, and/or Young Filmmakers Festival, only students who advance to state finals are eligible to apply.

-Advancing to the state level in academic pilot contests that are not yet officially sanctioned by the UIL, including Robotics, does not qualify a student to apply for TILF scholarships.
+Advancing to the state level in academic pilot contests that are not officially sanctioned by the UIL for the 2017-18 school year, including Robotics and Copy Editing, does not qualify a student to apply for TILF scholarships.

 All applicants must meet the main scholarship criteria and should also consider any additional requirements for individual donors listed on the scholarships page.
 (Please note, however, that applicants are applying directly to the program and not for a specific scholarship.
-Our donors and board members are the ones who make the final determination.)
+Our scholarship committee makes the final determination on recipients.)